docQodly/docs/docs/studio/coding.md

 In QodlyScript, you can organize your code in two kinds of structures: **methods** and **classes**.

 - [**methods**](../language/basics/lang-methods.md) are independant pieces of code.
-They cannot be called directly from the components.
-For testing purposes, methods can be executed directly from the Explorer:
+They can be called from class functions or form other methods, but not directly from your components.
+For testing purposes, a method can also be executed from the Explorer:
 ![code-editor](img/method-exec.png)
 - [**classes**](../language/basics/lang-classes.md) allow you to organize your code with regard to objects.
 Only class functions can be called from your components.
 	- User classes allow you to set the behavior of your components.
 For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../language/WebForm.md).